cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: a voucher is a piece of paper that can be used instead of money to pay for something.
 | Usage: The winner will each receive a voucher for a pair of cinema tickets.
 |
-| glitch
-| Definition: A glitch is a problem, which stops something from working properly or being successful.
-| Usage: Manufacturing glitches have limited the factory’s output, and costs are still far too high.
-|
 | Faction
 | Definition 1: A faction is an organized group of people within a larger group.
 Which opposes some of the ideas of the larger group and fights for its own | ideas.
 | Definition 2: Faction is also used to describe argument and disagreement within a group of people.